How Green Roofs Mitigate Urban Heat Island Effects

 The magic trick of green roofs for dissipating heat is vegetation and the evaporative cooling process coupled with the energy consumed during photosynthesis .

 Evapotranspiration - the driver of cooling!

 Evapotranspiration is the combined process of evaporation and transpiration.
 Both processes result in evaporative cooling, the energy-requiring process in which water is transformed into its gaseous phase.
 The energy required is taken from the air, and so the temperature goes down.

 It’s essentially the same process when humans sweat to cool down.

-If you want high evapotranspiration rates on a green roof, you need to have high retention capacity.
-Retention is the water that never leaves the roof as runoff, and which leaves as water vapor.
+If you want high evapotranspiration rates on a green roof, you need to have a high retention capacity.
+Retention is the water that never leaves the roof as runoff and which leaves as water vapor.

 Evapotranspiration increases with increased roof capillary capacity.
-The often-used well-drained soils of green roofs generally have quite low water holding capacity and water travels down preferential flow-paths and macro-pore filling is low.
-However, materials like mineral wool (preferably phenol-formaldehyde free mineral wool) added underneath the soil layer improves macro pore space-filling and hence retention capacity significantly.
+The often-used well-drained soils of green roofs generally have quite low water holding capacity, water travels down preferential flow paths, and macro-pore filling is low.
+However, materials like mineral wool (preferably phenol-formaldehyde-free mineral wool) added underneath the soil layer improve macro pore space-filling and hence retention capacity significantly.
 This ultimately leads to better cooling due to increased evapotranspiration.